Michigan State vs Kansas State Players to Watch - Sweet 16

 Michigan State Players to Watch

-Walker averages 14.8 points and 2.8 assists per game -- both team highs.
-He is also putting up 2.5 rebounds, shooting 46.2% from the floor and 40.7% from beyond the arc with 1.7 made 3-pointers per game.
+Joey Hauser paces the Spartans at 7.1 rebounds per contest, while also putting up 1.8 assists and 14.3 points.

+Walker is tops on the Spartans at 14.8 points per game, while also averaging 2.8 assists and 2.5 rebounds.

-Jaden posts 9.6 points, 4 rebounds and 1.1 assists per game.
-Defensively, he posts 1.2 steals and 0.3 blocked shots.
+Jaden is averaging 9.6 points, 1.1 assists and 4 rebounds per game.

-Mady Sissoko posts 5.1 points, 6.2 rebounds and 0.5 assists per game.
-At the other end, he puts up 0.3 steals and 0.8 blocked shots.
+Mady Sissoko posts 5.1 points, 6.2 rebounds and 0.5 assists per contest.
+Defensively, he puts up 0.3 steals and 0.8 blocked shots.

 Kansas State Players to Watch